yonahcodes/LavaLeap/README.md

   - Features a graphical start screen with background music.
 The game starts upon clicking a button.
 - **Lives Display**:
   - Displays the character's remaining lives using visual icons that reflect the character's current state.

+### Scripts in C#
+- The project includes custom C# scripts that manage:
+  - **Camera Controls**:
+    - A script ensures the camera dynamically tracks the character and stays within the game boundaries.
+  - **Character Behavior**:
+    - Handles character movement, animations (rolling, crouching, and jumping), and interactions with accessories.
+  - **Accessory Interactions**:
+    - Manages collision detection and specific behaviors for bonus, malus, and mortem accessories.
+  - **Game Logic**:
+    - Implements game mechanics such as life tracking, game restart logic, and background music management.

 ## Requirements
 - **Unity Version**: `LTS 2022.3.40f1`